HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 stagnancy.
 I want that I should always be getting new experiences and learning new

-10. What qualities would you look for in a candidate for this position?
+things. - What qualities would you look for in a candidate for this position?

 To answer this question, you need to analyze the requirements of the job profile